Homegear/Homegear-Doc/Homegear-Intertechno/source/configuration.rst

 intertechno.conf
 ****************

-The configuration file for the Intertechon module, ``intertechno.conf``, can be found in Homegear's family configuration directory (default: /etc/homegear/families).
+The configuration file for the Intertechno module, ``intertechno.conf``, can be found in Homegear's family configuration directory (default: /etc/homegear/families).
 In this file, you can configure the communication modules used to communicate with Intertechno devices.

 Communication Modules